notrewd/Unity-Essentials/docs/Components/Transformation.md

 <img width="835" alt="image" src="https://github.com/NotRewd/Unity-Essentials/assets/48103943/82708be1-04fe-4121-8533-ae03aaa1d43a">

+{% hint style="warning" %}
-_If the options are greyed out, check if the selected object has a collider attached to it.
-The same goes for the surface you want to snap it onto._
+If the options are greyed out, check if the selected object has a collider attached to it.
+The same goes for the surface you want to snap it onto.
+{% endhint %}

 ## Using It In Code